cffls/matic-docs/docs/maintain/validate/run-validator.md

 ---
 id: run-validator
 title: Run a Validator Node
-description: Use package to set up your validator node on the Polygon Network.
+description: Use the package to set up your validator node on the Polygon Network.
 keywords:
   - docs
   - matic